Society of Scholars Faculty Fellowship

 Eligibility: UW tenure-track faculty (all ranks)

-- Assistant professors must have served actively for at least one year prior to their application
+- Assistant professors must have served for at least one year (not including acting or visiting assistant professorships) before their application.

 - Faculty who have held a SOS fellowship are eligible to apply again after three years.

 Description: Faculty Fellowships support faculty in pursuing their projects of research and sharing their individual research, in substantial written or other form, in the multidisciplinary, bi-weekly forum of the Society of Scholars.

 Criteria: Awards are based on the scholarly merit of the individual applications.
 Scholarship likely to contribute to intellectual exchange among a diverse group of colleagues especially encouraged.
 Joint applications from two scholars working collaboratively on a single, substantive research project that aims to produce co-authored print or web publications also encouraged.